The Knife in Munich

 The duo, siblings Karin and Olof Dreijer, come from my hometown Gothenburg and it feels kind of weird to travel all the way to Bavaria to see them live.
 But I was really curious on where they would go next, as the newly released album Shaking the Habitual was less accessible than their previous work.
 Karin has also been busy with her solo project Fever Ray, which was a solid experience live, so I suspected that the new tour show would be something extra.
 Unfortunately I was right.

-After a short walk along the waterfront we arrived at the venue Muffathalle.
-We sat down against the wall with a large Helles to wait for the performance.
-The warmup turned out to be American-Palestinian performance artist Tarek Halab, who did some kind of aerobics thing with the audience from the mixer table.
+I walk through the hot streets of Munich, filled with people since the Germans have a day off work today.
+After a short walk along the waterfront I arrive at the venue Muffathalle, having a cold Helles while waiting for the performance.
+The warmup is the American-Palestinian performance artist Tarek Halab, who does some kind of aerobics thing with the audience from the mixer table.
 Not impressed.

 Comments